mirkoRainer/libPF2E/README.md

 player.Strike(goblin, player.melee[0]);
 ```

-This is a very rough example but using language specific to PF2e I hope to make the external API very friendly to Parhfinder 2E players.
+This is a very rough example but using language specific to PF2e I hope to make the external API very friendly to Pathfinder 2E players.